 As for the packaging, they have meat delivered in 100% recyclable cardboard insulated boxes.
 The meat arrives with dry ice, which can keep it cold for 6 to 8 hours upon delivery .

 Overall, I was satisfied with ButcherBox shipping.
-While their packaging is slightly less eco-friendly compared to Mr. Steak, it’s still done very well, and the meat stays frozen.
-They also have a very tempting offer of free ground beef for the duration of your membership.
+While their packaging is slightly less eco-friendly than Mr. Steak's, it’s still done very well, and the meat stays frozen.

 Stand Out Features